Salishan languages: Historical linguistics

 Some cultural elements are more resilient to language change, namely, religion and folklore.
 Salishan language communities that have demonstrated change in technology and environmental vocabulary have often remained more consistent with their religious terminology.
 Religion and heavily ingrained cultural traditions are often regarded as sacred, and so are less likely to undergo any sort of change.
 Indeed, cognate lists between various Salishan languages show more similarities in religious terminology than they do in technology and environment vocabulary.
 Other categories with noticeable similarities include words for body parts, colors, and numbers.
-There would be little need to change such vocabulary, so it's more likely to remain the same despite other changes between languages.
+There would be little need to change such vocabulary, so it is more likely to remain the same despite other changes between languages.
 The Coast Salishan languages are less similar to each other than are the Interior Salishan languages, probably because the Coast communities have more access to outside influences.

 Another example of language change in the Salishan language family is word taboo, which is a cultural expression of the belief in the power of words.
 Among the Coast languages, a person's name becomes a taboo word immediately following their death.
 This taboo is lifted when the name of the deceased is given to a new member of their lineage.
 In the meantime, the deceased person's name and words that are phonetically similar to the name are considered taboo and can only be expressed via descriptive phrases.
 In some cases these taboo words are permanently replaced by their chosen descriptive phrases, resulting in language change.